 - Recommendations on the respective roles and responsibilities of relevant actors and stakeholders; and

 - An action plan for follow-up.

-The Nansen Initiative's primary stakeholders are states, academic institutions, civil socitey, and affected people at local as well as global levels.
+The Nansen Initiative's primary stakeholders are states, academic institutions, civil society, and affected people at local as well as global levels.

-The Nansen Initiative benefits from financial support from the European Commission, Germany, and the MacArthur Foundation.
+The Nansen Initiative also benefits from the financial support of the European Commission, Germany, and the MacArthur Foundation.